scitran/client/Sharing-Matlab-methods.md

 ## The compute model
-The **scitran** and **toolboxes** classes simplify Matlab code and Flywheel data sharing.
-The software is designed for this use case.
+The **scitran** and **toolboxes** classes simplify Matlab code and Flywheel data sharing with a particular goal of helping create reproducible processes in support of publication.
+The image we have is that users will develop scripts and functions that are the basis of their research paper.
+As the project closes down, they will examine what Matlab toolboxes and functions they used for their analyses, and they will want a record that can be shared and retrieved.

+This leads to the following model for the typical use case:

 * One or more Matlab toolboxes for the project, available from a github repository.
-* Flywheel data are accessed using **scitran** and analyzed with functions based on these toolboxes.
+* Flywheel data are analyzed with functions the user creates that use these toolboxes, but may not be in the repository
+* Flywheel data are accessed using **scitran** methods

 ## scitran toolbox methods
-The **scitran** class has methods that gets a toolbox file (getToolbox), tests whether the Matlab toolbox is installed (toolboxValidate), and downloads and installs the toolbox placing on the user's path (toolbox).
-The install can be either based on downloading a zip file or cloning the github repository.
+To help manage the Matlab toolboxes on github, **scitran** methods can get a github toolbox (toolboxGet), test whether the Matlab toolbox is installed (toolboxValidate), and install the toolbox locally, (toolboxInstall or toolboxClone).

-## toolboxes class
-The **toolboxes** methods simplify installing (either zip or clone) github repositories.
-The methods also test whether a toolbox is already on the user's path.
-Most people do not use these methods directly, but use them via methods in the **scitran** class.
+The methods can place a toolbox on the user's path.

+There are also specific **toolboxes** methods, but usually the user invokes this via the higher-level **scitran** methods